jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q22: List the names of all customers who have placed an order.
+<b> Q22: List the names of all customers who have placed an order</b>

 <details>
   <summary>A22:</summary>